Divorce for CEOs and Executives

-The public’s perception of a publicly-held corporation, such as Amazon, is often tied to its stock market value.
-When a corporate executive is going through a divorce, chances are high that shares in that company’s stock are going to be divided in the divorce.
+In any relevant divorce, stock options are a top concern.
+When a corporate executive or CEO is going through a divorce, chances are high that shares in that company’s stock are going to be divided in the divorce.
 Investors want to know how that will affect the company in the short-term and the long-term.

-CEOs and other executives in publicly-traded companies are mandated to file an SEC report for any proposed sales of stock owned in their own company.
-As one can imagine, this can be directly in conflict with a corporate executive’s goals of keeping the terms of a pending divorce or property settlement discreet and confidential.
+Divorcing CEOs and other executives in publicly-traded companies are mandated to file an SEC report for any proposed sales of stock owned in their own company.
+As one can imagine, this can be directly in conflict with their goals of keeping the terms of a pending divorce or property settlement discreet and confidential.

 Adding another layer to the disclosure requirements, most Texas divorce records are open to the public, meaning most filings, including property records such as inventories or the final property division itself, can be subject to public scrutiny.

 - Sealing Divorce Records Parties may file a Motion to Seal Records.
 Then the presiding Court will determine if the parties have a valid reason for sealing their divorce record.
 This can sometimes be done to protect the security and proprietary information about a company, so there is precedent in this occurring.A Texas divorce attorney would be able to give a qualified opinion as to whether this is an option in a pending divorce involving a corporation.